500 Level Courses

 AN 525 Ritual and Political Identity

-Prereq: senior standing or consent of instructor.
-Provides a conceptual foundation for interpreting and understanding ritual and its role in shaping political and social identity and worldview.
+Prereq: Senior standing or consent of instructor.
+This course provides a conceptual foundation for interpreting and understanding ritual and its role in shaping political and social identity and worldview.
 Focus on cases drawn from the contemporary Muslim world.
-4 cr.
+SS 4 cr.

 AN 532 Literacy and Islam in Africa (Area)